 Student Research Opportunities

-Being located in what the Wall Street Journal lists as the nation’s life sciences hub, you will have the opportunity to be exposed to research in a variety of ways at organizations known throughout the world.
+Being located in what the Wall Street Journal lists as the nation’s life sciences hub, you will have a wide range of opportunities in both clinical and translational facilities at organizations known throughout the world.

 Summer Research in Biomedical Sciences

 This program is available to both undergraduate and osteopathic medical students who are interested in devoting their time during June and July to a hands on research experience in the biomedical research laboratories.
 Interested students should contact any of the MU-COM investigators to obtain a research mentor.

 Eli Lilly Summer Research Internship

 For more than 130 years, Eli Lilly and Company, with worldwide headquarters in Indianapolis, has been a leader in the pharmaceutical industry and during the development of MU-COM has been a facilitator of our development.
 After seating of the class of 2017, Eli Lilly and Company generously set aside 6 medical student internship positions for some our outstanding osteopathic medical students.
 These students will participate in a 10 week intensive internship at the Lilly headquarters that is part of an experiential learning program students having successfully completed their first year.
 Scholars receive hands on experience and knowledge of the pharmaceutical industry through an intensive and enriching opportunity to learn about the drug discovery and development process, explore areas such as research, clinical trial development, regulatory, bio-ethics, and patient safety.
 Each student, through an assigned mentor, will be matched to a project based on business needs, skills, and interests, and will be expected to meet core requirements and present results of the project experience to a designated team.

 This program is a pilot project of Eli Lilly which is solely responsible for decisions about offering this project in the future

 Many MU-COM students can also partner with faculty members who share their passion for research and science.
 Visit faculty profiles or Investigators' Research Programs to find their research interests.